Redocly/redoc/docs/config.md

 ### hideDownloadButton

-Hides the 'Download' button for saving the API definition source file. **This does not make the API definition private**, it just hides the button.
+Hides the 'Download' button for saving the API definition source file. **This setting does not make the API definition private**; it just hides the button.

 ### hideHostname